The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-Scalar addition found in matrix multiplication becomes a \emph{monoid}, where a monoid is a binary operator that has an identity value (applying the monoid to a value and the monoid's identity should return the value), and must be associative and commutative.
-Any user-defined computation overloading addition must adhere to these constraints.
+Scalar addition in matrix multiplication becomes a monoid: a binary operator with an identity value such that applying the operator to any value and the identity returns the value, and that is associative and commutative.
+Any user-defined \compute\ overloading addition must satisfy these constraints.

-The multiply operator is likewise binary, and takes two input values to produce an output value.
-The datatype of the output value must match the monoid's identity type.
+The multiply operator is also binary, taking two input values to produce an output value.
+The data type of the output value must match the data type of the monoid's identity.

-With this approach, users can only express computations that they can cast as semirings.
-Other computations, like having one tensor be the exponent of another tensor, are not possible(\textbf{design goal~\ref{goal:applications}}).
-We believe the more general user-defined computation we allow will be useful in both graph computations and computations in other domains (see Sections~\ref{ssec:exp} and~\ref{ssec:rand}).
-Additionally, our use of merge operators in addition to compute operations (see \bfs{} Example~\ref{sidebar:alt-linalg}) admits expressions beyond semirings.
-Semiring computation is a \emph{subset} of computations of which our future algebra engine can take advantage. \end{alternative_box}
+With this approach, users can only express computations that can be cast as semirings.
+Other computations---e.g., having one tensor be the exponent of another---are not expressible (\textbf{design goal~\ref{goal:applications}}).
+In \edge{}, we allow general user-defined computations, while still preserving the ability to recognize and exploit semiring structure when it is present.
+Our separation of \merge\ operations from \compute\ operations (\S~\ref{ssec:merge}) also admits expressions beyond semirings.
+Semiring computations are therefore a \emph{subset} of the computations that our future algebra engine can exploit. \end{alternative_box}